ars17psu/gilmore-lab.github.io-src/content/pages/students.md

 - Ricky Groner, Graduate Student, Penn State
 - Ken Hwang, Programmer, College of the Liberal Arts
 - Matthew Lee, MBA Student, Penn State
-- Patricia Jones, Optometry student, Pennsylvania College of Optometry
+- Patricia Jones, Optometry Student, Pennsylvania College of Optometry

+## Lab Journal Club
+Twice a month at Lab Meetings we will discuss a paper related to research in the lab or of interest to the student who is presenting the paper.

+- January 29, 2015: Irimia, A., Goh, S.-Y. M., Torgerson, C. M., Stein, N. R., Chambers, M. C., Vespa, P. M., & Van Horn, J. D. (2013).
+[Electroencephalographic inverse localization of brain activity in acute traumatic brain injury as a guide to surgery, monitoring and treatment.
+Clinical Neurology and Neurosurgery] (http://dx.doi.org/10.1016/j.clineuro.2013.08.003), 115(10).